danmoser/danmoser.github.io/notes/doing_sci.rst

 Doing science
 ==============
+- `There's an awful cost to getting a PhD that no one talks about <https://qz.com/547641/theres-an-awful-cost-to-getting-a-phd-that-no-one-talks-about/>`_

+- `Estudo não aumenta eficiência do trabalho no Brasil, diz pesquisa <http://trabalhounido.blogspot.com.br/2017/01/estudo-nao-aumenta-eficiencia-do.html>`_

 - `Why Professors Are Writing Crap That Nobody Reads <http://www.intellectualtakeout.org/blog/why-professors-are-writing-crap-nobody-reads>`_

 - `Impact of Declining Proposal Success Rates on Scientific Productivity <http://arxiv.org/abs/1510.01647>`_